RobertAhlin/emx/README.md

 - Be able to register as a rider
 - Be able to sign up for events.
+- Be able to edit their own sign up.
+- Be able to delete their own sign up.
 - Be able to like an event and see if other users has liked it.
-- See other riders that has sined up for an event.
+- See other riders that has been approved for an event.
 - See old events.
--

 ### <a id="strategy"></a>Strategy

 I used the Django blog walkthrough as a base.
 My idea was to use the posts as a way to create events, and then use the comment function to sign up for the event.
-From there build more content and functions.
+From there build more content and functions.<br>
+The comment model didn't fit at all so I made my own custom SignUp model.

 ### <a id="scope"></a>Scope